dominguez-lp/AML-GAMMA/README.md

 - Ensure all data files are in the same directory as the script or update the script with the correct file path.
 - Ensure that the FBI API is active and working by checking if request is accepted by FBI server.

+CONTRIBUTORS + ROLES:
+Laura Dominguez:  EDA, cleaned, and preprocessed the 2024 crime dataset and implemented classification models for crime prediction using combined crime and census datasets.
+Emily Clauss: EDA, cleaned, and preprocessed the 2024 crime dataset and developed an interactive map visualization.

 CONTACT: For any further assistance, please contact efclauss@nmsu.edu or laudom5@nmsu.edu